 Beyond the trees in the photo of Trian lies Lower Meiggar.
 This shot shows the house with its additions and garage.
 The next shot shows just the original house, rebuilt in 1815.

-Wester Meiggar, the last of the four farms, lies to the far right in this aerials, that also show how the farms lie in relation to each other.
+Wester Meiggar, the last of the four farms, lies to the far left in this aerial, which also shows how the farms lie in relation to each other.

 If I’m understanding the photo correctly, this aerial was shot from the southeast.
 Trian House & Trian Cottage are in the foreground, nestled into the woods; Lower Meigor/Meiggar lies just beyond them, partly obscured by the trees; Wester Meigor/Meiggar is by itself off to the left.
 And here is a close-up of Wester Meigor.